stennety/mywebsite/_posts/2020-08-01-my-projects.md

 ## My Work Projects

 I've written a LOT of code in my career, but as is common, most of it lies in the hands of my employers!
-Here's a couple of the interesting projects I've worked on.
+Here's a couple of the interesting projects I've worked on, and some stories behind them.

 ### [InVision Studio](https://www.invisionapp.com/studio)